KyleCharles/research-paper-notes/snn.md

 ## Alpha Dropout

 New variant designed for SELU activation.
-Randomly sets inputs to $\alpha '$ where $\alpha ' = - \lambda \times \alpha$ then performs an affine transformation  with parameters a and b that preserve the self-normalizing property of the activations.
+Randomly sets inputs to `alpha_drop = alpha * lamb` then performs an affine transformation  with parameters a and b that preserve the self-normalizing property of the activations.

 Remember to use the `lambda` and `alpha` values corresponding to zero mean and unit variance.
 On the other hand, the parameters of the affine transformation can be determined as follows: